 - If there is no explicit delegation then fake the answer - i.e. return a string that is synthesised from the V6 address as the PTR answer. - Um if you are going to lie, then why bother with reverse at all?

-It appears that the 'safest' approach is to work through the 'standard' delegation model, but it would be good to reduce the administrative overhead of maintaining this zone
+- Not a good idea... - It appears that the 'safest' approach is to work through the 'standard' delegation model, but it would be good to reduce the administrative overhead of maintaining this zone